 - Take care about interlinking inside your website version.
 All the links should go to the pages with the appropriate language.

 - Use the regional-specific keywords - do not translate all the texts absolutely precisely.

 - Don't use lang attributes.
 Google exclusively uses visible content to detect the language of your website.
 No code-level language information is used.

-- Avoid side-by-side translation to help search engines determining your website’s language.
+- Avoid side-by-side translation to help search engines determine your website's language.

 - Use robots.txt to block search engines from crawling automatically translated pages.
-Automated translations mostly don’t make sense and can affect your website’s reputation.
+Automated translations need to be clarified and can affect your website's reputation.

-- Cross-linking the different language versions of your websites helps users to navigate the website in their preferred language, just in case they have been misdirected.
+- Cross-linking (navigation for languages) the different language versions of your websites helps users to navigate the website in their preferred language, just in case they have been misdirected.

 - Avoid automatic redirection based on your user's perceived language.
 It can prevent users and search engines from viewing all the versions of your awesome website.

 - Use ccTLD or Search Console's geotargeting tool to set up geotargeting, so you don't need to worry about the server location.
 Always make sure your website is hosted in a way that will give your users fast access.

 Good SEO is the key to guiding users to a website within a flood of the content generated every minute.
 Stand-out resources won't get the traffic it deserves when ranked at the bottom of Google's result pages.
 For example, the first website in Google SERP gets 8.17% CTR , while the tenth is much less - 0.44% CTR .
 SEO for multilingual websites takes it further and provides users with localized content.
 When defining an SEO strategy, being up to date-is crucial.